rlauer6/App-FargateStack/README.md

     - These resources will **NOT** be removed:

             - ECR image associated with a task
-            - An ACM certificate provisioned by App::Fargate
+            - An ACM certificate provisioned by App::FargateStack

 [Back to Table of Contents](#table-of-contents)

-# OVERVIEW
+# GETTING STARTED

-_NOTE: This is a brief overview of `App::FargateStack`.
+_NOTE: This is a brief introduction to `App::FargateStack`.
 To see a list of topics providing more detail use the `help help` command._

 The `App::FargateStack` framework, as its name implies provide developers